sampsund/Terraform-Examples/README.md

   * Create Ubuntu Virtual Machine
 ----------
 ## Provision of Cisco ISE - 2 Nodes on Azure
 #### The Terraform file "CiscoISE32-2nodes.tf" provisions Cisco Identity Services Engine (ISE) 3.2.
-The following are performed as part of the ISE provisioning process.
+The following are created as part of the ISE provisioning process.

 ----------
+## Ansible Playbook
+#### The following Ansible playbook performs the following tasks.
-- Execute Ansible script to Make the node as Primary and register the secondary node
+* Make Stanalone node to Primary node
+* Register Secondary node to Primary
 ----------